This version of the site will eventually be deleted, so be sure to bookmark the new site.

 The shortest novel to win the prize was Ernest Hemingway's The Old Man and the Sea in 1953 (140 pages in its first edition), and the longest was Norman Mailer's The Executioner's Song in 1980 (1,056 pages).
 In fact, Mailer's book is the only winner with more than 1,000 pages in its first hardcover edition.

 Forty-three Pulitzer Prize novels have been filmed, most often for the big screen but occasionally for television, and a few of them have been filmed more than once.
 The record-holders are The Bridge of San Luis Rey, filmed in 1929, 1944 and 2004; and So Big, filmed in 1925, 1932 and 1953.
 Most became movies under their own names, although not in four cases: The Killer Angels became Gettysburg, A Death in the Family became All the Way Home, The Travels of Jaimie McPheeters became Guns of Diablo and The Town became The Awakening Land.
 The most recent one is Olive Kitteridge, which became a four-part miniseries on HBO in 2014.

 War has occasionally been the subject of Pulitzer Prize novels, although the first two "war" novels to win the prize were written by women: Willa Cather's One of Ours (1923) begins in the U.S. but takes its central character to France during World War I; and Margaret Mitchell's Gone with the Wind (1937) takes place in part during the Civil War.
-After World War II, several war novels won the prize: A Bell for Adano (1945), Tales of the South Pacific (1948), Guard of Homor (1949) and The Caine Mutiny (1952).
-Faulkner's A Fable is set during World War I in France, and three novels - Andersonville (1956), The Killer Angels (1975) and March (2006) - take place during the Civil War.
-No novel about the Vietnam War has won the Pultizer.
+In the decade after World War II, several war novels won the prize: A Bell for Adano (1945), Tales of the South Pacific (1948), Guard of Homor (1949) and The Caine Mutiny (1952).
+In 2015, the World War II novel All the Light We Cannot See won the award, and in 2016, the award went to Viet Thanh Nguyen's The Sympathizer, partially set in Vietnam during the war there, making it the first novel about that war to win the prize.
+Faulkner's A Fable is set during World War I in France, and three other novels - Andersonville (1956), The Killer Angels (1975) and March (2006) - take place during the Civil War.